 If you want to add this cool plant to your collection, then this guide is for you.
 And I’m going to tell you everything you need to know in order to be successful!

-Below you’ll learn just all about string of hearts care, and see just how easy it is to grow.
+In this detailed guide, you’ll learn just all about string of hearts care, and see just how easy it is to grow.
 From the best soil, light, and water, to how to make them fuller, encourage blooming, and much more!